Helping More Community College Students Succeed

 community college students

-The Achieving the Dream National Reform Network includes over 200 colleges, 15 state policy teams, more than 20 investors, and more than 100 coaches and advisors - working throughout 34 states and the District of Columbia - to help 3.8 million community college students have a better chance of realizing greater economic opportunity and achieving their dreams.
+The Achieving the Dream National Reform Network includes over 200 colleges, 15 state policy teams, more than 20 investors, and more than 100 coaches and advisors - working throughout 35 states and the District of Columbia - to help more than 4 million community college students have a better chance of realizing greater economic opportunity and achieving their dreams.

 The Achieving The Dream Focus Areas